Srcodesalot/D-Ciphered/README.md

 All feed back is welcome!
 I am also down to make any Updates i think would imporve the program so feel free to leave suggestions.
 I ask that you dont go to hard on the critisizm as i through this whole thing together in only a few hours.
 The goal is to learn and have fun!

+# Adding codes
+When your ready to make your own code please do so in the DIEUWKGF.py file.
+Do not forget to add your codes to the "Codes" array or they will not work.